-An accomplished executive search practice specialist, Josyanne Roche brings a wealth of experience in organizational development and talent cultivation, recruitment, and successful placement.
+An accomplished executive search practice specialist, Josyanne Roche (she/her/hers) brings a wealth of experience in organizational development and talent cultivation, recruitment, and successful placement.
 Roche has devoted her career to helping clients find exceptional leaders to meet their needs and in establishing strong, equitable, and diverse teams.
 Her areas of expertise include client engagement, project management, candidate development, and research spanning across higher education, nonprofit, arts and culture, healthcare, and government sectors.

 Prior to joining ACG, Roche was Vice President and Senior Associate with Koya Partners, a Diversified Search Group company.
 She guided numerous executive search projects with tactful insight at each level of the process throughout the United States and internationally.
 She is driven to identify and connect clients with the right leaders, understanding the greater context, skills, and values of a candidate’s background and the team dynamic in which those leaders succeed.

 “Executive search firms are uniquely positioned to find the most diverse talent in the market.
 With the tools and methodologies Arts Consulting Group uses, we can eliminate unconscious hiring bias and truly bring transformational leadership change in the arts and culture sector.”